10:30 am Sunday Worship

 Jesus has just confronted them.
 Those who cause stumbling like Pharisees and scribes and those people who represent the organized leadership of Jewish religion.
 They could see how those people, because they have already come into their midst, they could see how in the future they’ll infiltrate their number.
 They’ll pollute their fellowship.

 Basically, this text, that’s what he tells them.
 But let’s see how this fleshes out just a little bit further.
-We’re gonna cover the ground this morning by dividing the text, versus 5 through 10 into two points.
-Let me get into point one, versus 5 and 6.
+We’re gonna cover the ground this morning by dividing the text, verses 5 through 10 into two points.
+Let me get into point one, verses 5 and 6.
 Point one is this: Remember the power of God.
 This is for you.
 This is what he’s saying to them, summing it up, but I’m saying it to you.
-Remember the power of God, versus 5 and 6.
+Remember the power of God, verses 5 and 6.

 We’re, we’re a lot like this, aren’t we, when we’re called to obedience.
 When we’re called to exercise faith in some spiritual endeavor.
 When we’re called to build the church, and strengthen and serve the church.
 When we’re called to equip the Saints together.
 When we’re given special privileges and tasked with special duties, in the church.
 We take stock of our own resources.
 What we have available in the account.
 Whether it’s time, or energy, or money, or whatever it is.